GreenDeploy-io/oauth-gpt-django-doap/README.md

 #### Stage 1 Steps

-1. Fork this repo.
+1. Create a new repo using this repo as template repo set it as private

-Because then it's easier to know where you last stopped.
+Because then it's easier to know where you last stopped and you need to store some env secrets.

-2. Go to settings and make your fork private.
+Best to keep your repo as private.

-Because you will need to add secrets.
-Check out the footnote[^2] if you don't know how to set to private.

-3. Make a separate branch from `main` and call it `develop`.
+2. Make a separate branch from `main` and call it `develop`.

 Easier to experiment if you keep your experiment on separate branch.